-Early in my advocacy, I noticed a connection between ADHD and nicotine: The adults in my discussion group who had smoked cigarettes as teens and young adults seem to carry the least “baggage” from undiagnosed ADHD.
+Decades ago, I noticed a connection between ADHD and nicotine.
+For example, the adults in my local discussion group who had smoked cigarettes as teens and young adults reported the least “psychological baggage” from living with undiagnosed ADHD.

-I also heard from more than a few men who claimed they couldn’t function without “snuff” (chewing tobacco).
+More than a few men with ADHD (and their spouses) have told me they can’t function without “snuff” (chewing tobacco).
 Yes, and some developed cancers of the mouth and throat.

 Everybody Used To Smoke